A non-linear differential equation for the periods of elliptic surfaces

-We also showed in \cite{SB2} that, if $\vert K_X\vert$ has no base points\footnote{ In \emph{loc. cit.} we stated this under the weaker assumption that $h>0$.
+For the rest of this paper we shall restrict attention to the open substack $\sje^{gen}$ of $\sje$ defined by the condition that $Z$ be reduced as well as disjoint from the cusp.
+Then \cite{SB1}, if $\vert K_X\vert$ has no base points\footnote{ In \emph{loc. cit.} we stated this under the weaker assumption that $h>0$.
 The argument depended on the truth of the infinitesimal Torelli theorem, which holds if $\Bs\vert K_X\vert$ is empty \cite{S}, \cite{I}, \cite{Kl}.
-So the results of \cite{SB2} hold if $h>q$.
-However, if there are base points then things are more subtle; we shall discuss this below.} then the derivative of the period map defines a linear map $L_P:H^{2,0}(X)\to H^{1,1}_{prim}(X)$ whose image is an $(e_P-1)$-dimensional subspace $V_P$ generated by certain explicit meromorphic $2$-forms of the second kind that lie in $H^0(X,\Omega^2_X(e_PE_P))$.
-Moreover, $H^{1,1}_{prim}(X)$ is the orthogonal direct sum of the $V_P$.
-In particular, if also $Z$ is reduced then there is an explicit meromorphic $2$-form $\eta_P\in H^0(X,\Omega^2_X(2E_P))_{2^{nd}\ kind}$ that defines a class $[\eta_P]$ in the primitive cohomology $H^{1,1}_{prim}(X)$ and the classes $[\eta_P]$ form an orthogonal basis of $H^{1,1}_{prim}(X)$.
-This basis can then be rescaled to be orthonormal, up to a single choice of sign.
-The proof of orthogonality was of a variational nature and is only valid when $\vert K_X\vert$ has no base points; we shall show below that this orthogonality holds generally.
-We shall also give a description of the derivative of the period map even when there are base points. \end{section} \begin{section}{Some formulae} The notation will be the same as above. \begin{proposition} Suppose that $P\in Z$ and that $z_P$ is a co-ordinate on $C$ at $P$ such that $z_P^{e_P}$ is a co-ordinate $\z_P$ on $\bsell$.
-Assume also that $v_P$ is a fibre co-ordinate on $X$ along $E_P$ that pulls back from a fibre co-ordinate on the universal elliptic curve and that vanishes along the zero section $C_0$ of $f:X\to C$.
-Suppose that $\eta\in H^0(X,\Omega^2_X(\sum_P e_PE_P))$ and consider the local expansion
+So the results of \cite{SB1} require the further assumption that $\Bs\vert K_X\vert$ should be empty.
+However, if there are base points then things are more subtle; we shall discuss this below.} the derivative of the period map of the $1$-parameter variation $\sX\to\Delta$ to which reference has just been made defines, for every one of the points $P_1,\ldots, P_N\in\Ram_\phi$, a line $L_i$ in the vector space $\Hom(H^{2, 0}(X), H^{1, 1}_{prim}(X))$ that is of rank $1$.
+More precisely, \begin{enumerate} \item the image of $L_i$ is a line $V_i$ generated by the class $\eta_i$ of an explicit meromorphic $2$-form $\teta_i\in H^0(X,\Omega^2_X(2 E_P)) _{2k}$, taken modulo $H^{2, 0}(X)$, (the suffix $2k$ stands for ``of the second kind'') and \item the kernel of $L_P$ is $H^0(X, \Omega^2_X(-E_P))$. \item The lines $L_i$ decompose $H^{1,1}_{prim}(X)$ as the orthogonal direct sum of the lines $\C\eta_i$.
+The classes $\eta_i$ form an orthogonal basis of $H^{1,1}_{prim}(X)$.
+This basis can then be rescaled to be orthonormal, up to a choice of sign.
+The proof of orthogonality in \cite{SB1} is of a variational nature and is only valid when $\vert K_X\vert$ has no base points; we shall show below that this orthogonality holds generally.
+We shall also give a description of the derivative of the period map even when there are base points. \end{enumerate} Moreover, for any $1$-dimensional variation $\sX\to \Delta$ of $X$ the image of the tangent space $T_{\Delta, 0}$ under the period map is a line in $\Hom(H^{2, 0}(X), H^{1, 1}_{prim}(X))$ that is of rank $1$ if and only if $per_*(T_{\Delta, 0})$ equals one of the lines $L_i$.

+Then through any point of $\sje^{gen}$ there are $N$ algebraic curves $\G_i,\ldots, \G_N$ that provide a co-ordinate frame at that point; each $\G_i$ is defined by fixing $N-1$ branch points on $\bsell$ and varying the remaining branch point.
+If the canonical linear system $\vert K_X\vert$ has no base points (see below for more about this assumption) then these curves are \emph{of rank $1$}, in the sense that the derivative of the period map along any one of them has rank $1$ everywhere; this was proved in \cite{SB1}.